-UPDATE: June 28, 2022: There have been 1,553 complaints associated with GE Healthcare’s ventilator battery recall, which the company initiated in April, according to a Tuesday notice from the Food and Drug Administration.
+UPDATE: June 28, 2022: There have been 1,553 complaints associated with GE Healthcare’s ventilator battery recall, which the company initiated in April, according to a notice this week from the Food and Drug Administration.

 The recall affects 4,222 devices in the U.S., according to the FDA notice.